fake-name/StatsdWidgets/AvoPower/README.md

-## XenMonitor
+## AvoMonitor

-This is a rather silly tool that processes the output of the `xentop` command, and sends the resulting performance information to a statsd compatible endpoint.
+This is a rather silly tool to poll a Avocent PM3000 (and probably PM2000) PDU, and forward the resulting power consumption metrics to a statsd instance.

-Ideally, I'd much prefer a SNMP based system, but as far as I can find, no such thing exists (there is something in libvirt, but I'm not using libvirt).

 Dependencies:

  - [statsd]
+ - [pysnmp]

 Setup:

- - The user the daemon executes as *must* be able to execute `sudo xentop` *without* a password.
- - Edit `xen_monitor.py`, and update `STATSD_HOST_ADDRESS` with the address
+ - Edit `avocent_power_mon.py`, and update the settings:
- of your statsd aggregator address.
+     - `STATSD_HOST_ADDRESS` is the address of your statsd aggregator address.
+     - `PDU_DEVICE_ADDRESS` is the IP of your avocent PDU.
+     - `SNMP_COMMUNITY_STRING` is your SNMP community string
- - Place the `xen_monitor.py` somewhere.
-Currently, the init file in the repository expects `/usr/local/bin/xen_monitor.py`, but you can place it wherever, as long as you update the init file.
+ - Place the `avocent_power_mon.py` somewhere.
+Currently, the init file in the repository expects `/usr/local/bin/avocent_power_mon.py`, but you can place it wherever, as long as you update the init file.
- - Place the init file in `/etc/init.d/xenmonitor`.
+ - Place the init file in `/etc/init.d/avomonitor`.
 You will probably need to update the `RUNAS` variable in this file (unless you too use the username `durr` on your linux box).
+ - With a Sane Init system:
- - `sudo update-rc.d xenmonitor enable` to enable the service. `sudo service start xenmonitor` to start immediately.
+     - `sudo update-rc.d avomonitor enable` to enable the service. `sudo service start avomonitor` to start immediately.
+ - Or SystemD:
+     - `sudo systemctl daemon-reload` to rescan init files

 Some stats aren't forwarded, specifically `MAXMEM(k)`, `MAXMEM(%)`, `VBDS`, and `VBD_OO`.
 This is because in my application, they're constant and fixed, so I